 Georgetown Reciprocity Policy

-Georgetown Students & Alums - Access to Other Law Schools
+Georgetown Students & Alumni - Access to Other Law Schools

 Students from Other Schools - Access to Georgetown Law

-Reciprocal services are available for a period of three months from the date on which reciprocity is granted or until July 31st, whichever comes first.
+Reciprocal services are available for a period of three months from the date on which reciprocity is granted or until July 31, whichever occurs first.
+Reciprocity is not extended from August 1 through December 1.
 The number of visits and the days and times during which reciprocal services can be used may be restricted.
-An individual granted reciprocity should call our office in advance of his/her first visit to determine what, if any, restrictions may apply.
-No reciprocity is extended during the fall recruitment period, August 1st through December 1st.
+An individual granted reciprocity should call our office in advance of his/her first visit to determine if any restrictions may apply.